karatelabs/karate/README.md

 ### Command Line - Gradle

-For gradle you must extend the test task to allow the `karate.options` to be passed to the runtime (otherwise they get consumed by Gradle itself).
+For Gradle you must extend the test task to allow the `karate.options` to be passed to the runtime (otherwise they get consumed by Gradle itself).
 To do that, add the following:

 ```yml
 test {